adventuregamestudio/ags-manual-source/ScriptStructs.md

 "This" reference cannot be used inside static function's code, as such function is not called from particular instance so it cannot refer to one.

 Since static functions cannot access normal struct's data, you way wonder how these may be useful.

-First of all, you may have a struct that groups functions but no variables at all.
-This is the case when the functions are working only with input parameters and produce result without needing struct's data.
-A good example is Math struct.
+First of all, there may be a case when the function is working only with the input parameters and produces result without needing any persistent struct's data.
+A good example is Math struct, which groups various math algorithms, which only calculate the result based on input values.

 Another example is when you have a struct as a "facade" for functionality hidden inside the script.
 In such case struct's functions may still access variables declared inside the script.